meda-lang/meda/README.md

 # Meda

-Meda is a procedural, general purpose programming language that is influenced by TypeScript, Go, and Rust, with a dash of Ruby and Python.
+Meda is a procedural, general purpose programming language that is influenced by TypeScript, Go, and Rust, with a dash of Python.

 Everything that is in this repo is very much experimental.
 You have been warned :-)